 -- Washington University 11th Annual Corporate Finance PhD Poster Session Finalist for Best Paper Award in Honor of Professor Stuart I. Greenbaum

 -- Western Finance Association Cubist Systematic Strategies Ph.D.
 Candidate Award for Oustanding Research

-This paper uses the health care industry as a novel laboratory in which to study a firm's strategic use of debt to enhance its bargaining power during negotiations with non-financial stakeholders.
-I show that reimbursement rates negotiated between a hospital and insurers for a specific procedure are higher when the hospital has more debt.
-In order to strengthen causality, I show that this effect is stronger when hospitals have less bargaining power relative to insurers ex ante.
-The contribution of this paper is to provide direct evidence that debt improves a firm's bargaining outcomes.
+Using the healthcare industry as a novel laboratory, I study whether a firm's use of debt enhances its bargaining power during negotiations with non-financial stakeholders.
+I find that reimbursement rates negotiated between a hospital and insurers for two homogeneous procedures are higher when the hospital has more debt.
+This relation is stronger among hospitals with less bargaining power relative to insurers ex ante.
+I provide direct evidence that debt improves a firm's bargaining outcomes.